The-Young-Programer/C-CPP-Programming/Tutorials/C++ Basic Tutorials/Tutorial.md

 		- **external:storage class**
-          1. Variable that can be used any where in the program is called external variable
+          1. Variable that can be used anywhere in the program is called external variable
           2. External storage class does not create a variable, but its inform the compiler of its existence
           3. `extern` keyword is used to declare external variable